meepen/salien-bot/README.md

 Here are the steps to use:

-- Download and install the TamperMonkey or GreaseMonkey addon for your browser of choice - https://tampermonkey.net/
+- Download and install the TamperMonkey addon for your browser of choice - https://tampermonkey.net/
 - Open this link: https://github.com/meepen/salien-bot/raw/master/index.user.js with TamperMonkey installed; it should open up a tab that prompts you to install the script
 - And finally, go to the Saliens game page!

 It should be running now!

-This version should automatically update if I decide to update version numbers properly too. :)

 ### Tile Selection